 |Chroma bug test||Pass|

-The BD550's performance on test patterns was largely solid.
+The BD570's performance on test patterns was largely solid.
 First off, it passed the two most important tests--the film and video resolution tests--that generally indicate the player will have no issues on the vast majority of Blu-ray titles.
-We did notice that the BD550 slipped a bit on the film resolution test, showing moire for a second, which is something we didn't see on our reference Oppo BDP-83.
+We did notice the BD570 slipped a bit on the film resolution test, showing moire for a second, which is something we didn't see on our reference Oppo BDP-83.
 However, we didn't notice any issues in actual program material.

-The tests the BD550 failed--text overlay and the majority of the cadence tests--are comparatively minor tests that don't have an impact on image quality with the vast majority of movies.
-In the text overlay test, though the text itself was free of artifacts, the video in the background suffered from comblike shredding, visible on the top of the newspaper, and on the edges of any of the actors when they were in motion.
+The tests the BD570 failed--text overlay, the majority of the cadence tests and the chroma multiburst--are comparatively minor tests that don't have a major impact on image quality.
+In the text overlay test, while the text itself was free of artifacts, the video in the background suffered from comb-like shredding, visible on the top of the newspaper, and anytime one of the edges of any of the actors when they're in motion.
 However, the issue isn't visible with subtitles on standard Blu-ray movies like "Mission: Impossible III."
-Yes, the BD550 failed some of more esoteric cadence patterns, but we've seen almost no program material on Blu-ray using those cadences, so we don't consider that test very important.
+Yes, the BD570 failed some of more esoteric cadence patterns, but we've seen almost no program material on Blu-ray using those cadences, so we don't consider that test very important.

 |Blu-ray image quality: Program material|

-The BD550 passed all our Blu-ray program material tests, which gives it an edge over some other players we've tested, like the Vizio VBR200W and Sony BDP-S570, which had some trouble with the video-based titles.
-However, the image quality difference between the players isn't that large, as most movies are film-based and look nearly identical.
-We felt the difference between the BD550 and the Oppo BDP-83 was even smaller.
+The BD570 passed all our Blu-ray program material tests, which gives it an edge over the competing Sony BDP-S570, which had some trouble with the video-based "Tony Bennett: American Classic" disc.
+However, the image quality difference between the two players isn't that large, as most movies are film-based and look nearly identical.
+We felt the difference between the BD570 and the Oppo BDP-83 was even smaller.

 |Blu-ray operational speed (in seconds)|